Antiques: Most Popular Articles

 Get a ladder up on recognizing antique chairs by learning what a ladder-back chair is.
 This glossary-style article describes and depicts the ladder-back chair, or slat-back chair.
 A mainstay of country furniture, the ladder-back chair has been around for centuries.
 The slat- or ladder-back chair was favored by Shaker craftsmen.

-Depression Glass Price Guide: Block Optic Green Depression Glass Cup.
-Page 5.
+Depression Glass Price Guide: Royal Lace Green Depression Glass Creamer.
+Page 29.

 Wondering how much your antique rug is worth?
 Antique rugs can be difficult to value without the help of an expert.

-Learn how much your vintage costume jewelry is worth through this pictoral price guide.
-Page 10.
+West Germany Red and Pearl Pin - Learn how much your vintage costume jewelry is worth through this pictoral price guide.
+Page 65.